epsitec/code.fitness.blog/site/content/post/2015/11/npm-require-self.md

 To use `require-self`, here is all I did:

-1. Add a reference to it under the `devDependencies`.
-2. In the `compile` step, add a call to `require-self`.
+1. In the `compile` step, add a call to `require-self`.
+2. Add a reference to it under the `devDependencies`.
 3. Execute (at least once) `npm run compile` so that the magic of `require-self` can be put in place.

+The last step is not needed if `compile` gets called by `npm prepublish`, because the simple fact of executing an `npm install require-self --save-dev` will trigger a `prepublish` and thus execute `require-self`.

 # Example